proxior/lan-wifi-interception-standard/README.md

  Run th script and clone any website <br /> <br />
 c) Dns Spoof (Spoofing and poisoning DNS with hardware device) <br />

- To find the victim's data go to /export/data.txt <br />
- To find the batch file go to /export/l_win.bat  <br />

 How it works